History of Cuba: Reform, autonomy and separatist movements

 In 1823 the society's leaders were arrested and condemned to exile.
-In the same year, King Ferdinand VII, with French help and with the approval of the Quintuple Alliance, managed to abolish constitutional rule in Spain yet again and to re-establish absolutism.
+In the same year, King Ferdinand VII abolished constitutional rule in Spain yet again.
 As a result, the national militia of Cuba, established by the Constitution and a potential instrument for liberal agitation, was dissolved, a permanent executive military commission under the orders of the governor was created, newspapers were closed, elected provincial representatives were removed and other liberties suppressed.

 This suppression, and the success of independence movements in the former Spanish colonies on the North American mainland, led to a notable rise of Cuban nationalism.
 A number of independence conspiracies developed during the 1820s and 1830s, but all failed.
 Among these were the "Expedición de los Trece" (Expedition of the 13) in 1826, the "Gran Legión del Aguila Negra" (Great Legion of the Black Eagle) in 1829, the "Cadena Triangular" (Triangular Chain) and the "Soles de la Libertad" (Suns of Liberty) in 1837.
-Leading national figures in these years included Félix Varela (1788-1853) and Cuba's first revolutionary poet, José María Heredia (1803-1839).
+Leading national figures in these years included Félix Varela and Cuba's first revolutionary poet, José María Heredia.

 Between 1810 and 1826, 20,000 royalist refugees from the Latin American Revolutions arrived in Cuba.
 They were joined by others who left Florida when Spain ceded it to the United States in 1819.
-These influxes strengthened loyalist pro-Spanish sentiments on the island.
+These influxes strengthened loyalist pro-Spanish sentiments.

 Antislavery and independence movements

-In 1826 the first armed uprising for independence took place in Puerto Príncipe (Camagüey Province), led by Francisco de Agüero and Andrés Manuel Sánchez.
-Agüero, a white man, and Sánchez, a mulatto, were both executed, becoming the first popular martyrs of the Cuban independence movement.
+In 1826 the first armed uprising for independence took place in Puerto Príncipe, led by Francisco Agüero Velasco and Andrés Manuel Sánchez.
+Both were executed, becoming the first popular martyrs of the Cuban independence movement.

 The 1830s saw a surge of activity from the reformist movement, whose main leader, José Antonio Saco, stood out for his criticism of Spanish despotism and of the slave trade.
-Nevertheless, this surge bore no fruit; Cubans remained deprived of the right to send representatives to the Spanish parliament, and Madrid stepped up repression.
+Nevertheless, Cubans remained deprived of the right to send representatives to the Spanish parliament, and Madrid stepped up repression.